Gannett Building

-Gannett Building is a historic industrial and commercial building located in Rochester in Monroe County, New York.
+The Gannett Building is an residential and commercial building located in Rochester in Monroe County, New York.
 It is a Classical Revival style structure constructed in 1927, with four major later additions.
-It was built to house the consolidated offices and newspaper printing facilities for the internationally prominent Gannett Newspapers chain.
+It was built to house the consolidated headquarters and newspaper printing facilities for the Gannett Newspapers chain.

 One of the building's most visible features is a relief sculpture over the entrance of its east side.
-It was created by noted Italian sculptor Edmond Amateis.
+It was created by Italian sculptor Edmond Amateis.
 The work's central figure is Truth, guarding the eternal flame of enlightenment.
 The figures on the left are Fine Arts and Industry.
 On the right are Law and Agriculture.

 History

-The five story 1949 addition was designed by Albert Kahn to house the printing presses until the presses were moved to nearby Greece and replaced in 1996.
+Built to house the Rochester Times-Union and the headquarters for Gannett in 1927, a five story 1949 addition was designed by Albert Kahn to house the printing presses.
+The Democrat and Chronicle moved into the building in 1959.

 The building was listed on the National Register of Historic Places in 1985. and served as the world headquarters for Gannett until 1986.

-The building also formerly housed the local Democrat and Chronicle, one of largest papers in the Gannett chain from 1959 until 2016 as well as fellow original Gannett newspaper and later former sister evening paper The Times-Union from the opening of the building until the paper's demise in 1996.
+In 1986, Gannett moved its headquarters from the building to Arlington County, Virginia.
+In 1997 the printing presses were moved to nearby Greece.
+That same year, the Times-Union ceased publication leaving just the Democrat & Chronicle to occupy the building.

 In 2014 it was announced that Gannett was selling the Gannett building and moving the Democrat and Chronicle to a new building at the corner of Main Street and Clinton Ave on the former Midtown Plaza site.
 At 153,350 sqft, the Gannett building is considerably larger than the new headquarters, which is 42,000 sqft.
 The paper no longer needed the considerable space in the new digital age where newsprint in the United States is on the decline and the building which includes the space that formerly held the presses is expensive to maintain.
-The Gannett building is currently on the market for sale at an asking price of $3.5 million.
+As of April 2014, the Gannett building was on the market for sale at an asking price of $3.5 million.
 The Democrat and Chronicle moved to its new location on May 2, 2016.

-Future

-The Gannett Building post-Democrat and Chronicle is focused on office use.
-Developers plan to renovate the building into a full office building for multiple tenants with the added possibility of using the basement and former space that once held the presses as in building parking.
-The in building parking however that is dependent on the ability to use a portion of the former Rochester Subway which connects with the basement via two doorways formerly used to bring in printing paper for the presses as a vehicle entrance and exit to the in building parking area.
-The large, open floors make it attractive to tenants.
-Other possible uses include part residential and part ground floor retail.
+After the departure of the newspaper, the building was renvovated to house 94 one and two-bedroom lofts, along with commercial space under the name The Edmond.